Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

     * Or select another path that corresponds to the component you are adding.
     * For "surname" map to DataStream:  "relatedItems:relNameInfo:namePart:family
   * Click "Save component".

 ***

-##8.
-Enabling webforms on only certain objects

-* If you want links to the webform to appear on only Islandora pages for only certain objects, you need to indicate this when editing the “Islandora settings” page.
-Look for “Add a link to” and select "Only those objects that are manually tagged for this webform".
-* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the link to force the appearance of a link to a webform on that specific object page.
-  * add webform link: "Go to web form" (wording may vary)

-***